DeaDragonfly/Predictive_alerting/README.md

 ## Problem Formulation

-We model a system that processes incoming requests with limited capacity (e.g., API server, task queue, or message broker).
+Model a system that processes incoming requests with limited capacity (e.g., API server, task queue, or message broker).

 At each time step, we observe:
 - `queue_length`